FC Dinamo Batumi

-The club has won one league title, in 2021, one Georgian Cup, in 1997–98, and two Georgian Super Cups, in 1997–98 and 2022.
+The club won the champion's title in 2021 and 2023, the Georgian Cup in 1997–98, and two Georgian Super Cups, in 1997–98 and 2022.
 In 1990, they changed their name to FC Batumi, only to reverse the decision in 1994.

 Dinamo play their home matches at Batumi Stadium.

 History

 Early period

 Prior to the formation of this club, there were some other teams existing in the city.
-In 1923 newly established two clubs called Mezgvauri (The Sailor) and Tsiteli Raindi (The Red Knight) merged and became Dinamo Batumi.
+In 1923 two newly established clubs called Mezgvauri (The Sailor) and Tsiteli Raindi (The Red Knight) merged and became Dinamo Batumi.

 Football was becoming more popular in Adjara later, although Dinamo participated only in the lower divisions of Soviet championship.
 However, there were some players in the club, who later became successful footballers in USSR, including Revaz Chelebadze, Nodar Khizanishvili and Vakhtang Koridze.
 The famous Greek footballer Andreas Niniadis also started his career in the club.
 He later played for Olympiacos and Greece national football team.

-Last six seasons of 1980s the team played in the First league, the second Soviet division.
+The team played the last six seasons of 1980s in the First league, the second Soviet division.

 1990s and 2000s

 The success for the Batumi-based club came when they won Georgian Cup in 1998, after losing two previous finals.
 The club defeated Dinamo Tbilisi in final.
 The goals were scored by Aleksandre Kantidze and Davit Chichveishvili.
 The club won Georgian Super Cup during the same year as well.
-They again defeated Dinamo Tbilisi, by 2-1.
-As one of the strongest teams of the league, starting from 1995 Dinamo represented the country in European competitions for four seasons in a row.
+They again defeated Dinamo Tbilisi, by 2–1.
+As one of the strongest teams of the league, starting from 1995 Dinamo represented the country in European competitions for four consecutive seasons.

 The next decade turned out disappointing for Dinamo, which failed to notch up any success on either competition.
 Amid construction boom in Adjara, in 2006 the club lost their stadium, located at the seaside, to be sold and demolished.
-Adeli stadium, which Dinamo started using as their home ground, met the same fate later on.
+The Adeli stadium, which Dinamo started using as their home ground, met the same fate later on.
 It coincided with deteriorating performance in the league.
 After 2007-08 they were relegated for the first time to Pirveli Liga, where as debutants the club took 8th place in an 11-team league.
 Overall, Dinamo spent next five seasons out of six in the second division.